|My CartMy AccountContact UsDonate Now|

 |about the orchestra • conductors & musicians • naxos music library • NPO music store|

-The question you're asked most often about your instrument (and my answer): "Is that a guitar?"
-My answer: "No, it's not."
+The question you're asked most often about your instrument (and your answer): "Is that a Monette trumpet?"
+My answer: "Yes."

 Your favorite part about playing in the Naples Philharmonic Orchestra: The variety has to be the blessing and the curse of this job.
 I love the challenges of having to be great at all styles and ranges and colors of playing the trumpet.
 The demands of seven pops shows in conjunction with what proceeds and follows it can be quite a push at times.
 When all is said and done, it is the perfect scenario for me.
 I never get bored of one style, and music stays very fresh for me.
 There are no egos here – that is very rare indeed, and I have tremendous respect for my colleagues for what they do inside and outside the orchestra to make this a fabulous place to work.